 This was the case with GameStop (NYSE: GME).
 The struggling video game retailer is losing the battle against digital downloads in much the same way that internet video streaming doomed physical movie rental chain Blockbuster.
 The chain announced the closure of 150 locations in 2017, and the incoming new CEO promised a complete overhaul.
 The stock was yielding 14% as recently as 2019, but I had my doubts.
 Today, the company pays zero dividends.

 Dividend cuts rarely come out of left field.
 They are often preceded by a falling share price, which reflects dimmer cash flow prospects and other market concerns.
 But there are also a lot of false alarms, where shares tumble (and yields spike), yet the company is able to successfully navigate the downturn and maintain payments.
 These often turn out to be big winners.

 The biggest challenge is differentiating one from the other.

 Dividend cuts aren’t a death sentence for a stock.
 A company can only pay out a portion of what it earns.
 If the playing field changes and earnings fall, then distributions must be set at a lower level.
 And if conditions improve, they can be raised as quickly as they were lowered.

 Nevertheless, we don’t want to step on these landmines.
 Monitoring debt levels, payout ratios, cash flow generation, and business/industry fundamentals can help put you on the right path.

-My colleague Amber Hestla (an ex-military intelligence officer) is revealing her secret to “effortless” income generation.
-Thousands of followers are already earning extra income every week, setting themselves up for the rest of their lives.
-Payouts start as early as next Wednesday — claim yours now.
+My colleague Amber Hestla (an ex-military intelligence officer) is revealing her “bonus dividend” secret.
+Thousands of followers are already earning extra income every month using this method, setting themselves up for the rest of their lives.
+Learn how to claim yours now.